- Your State

 Families in North Dakota can also consider private schools, nonpublic schools that charge tuition.
 Private schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.
 There are more than 50 private schools across the state of North Dakota.
 These schools come in all shapes and forms, from religious schools to schools designed for children with special needs.

-The average tuition for private schools in the state is $5,360 per year, but keep in mind that schools often are more affordable at the elementary level than high school.
+The average tuition for private schools in the state is $2,763 for elementary schools and $9,575 for high schools.
 Unfortunately, there are no state-run scholarship options in North Dakota at present, but private scholarships may be available.
 Also, since 2018, the federal government allows parents to save for K-12 private school tuition using tax-preferred 529 savings accounts.

 Learn more at Private School Review: North Dakota.